 New York State High School Graduates

-First, they have attended an approved New York high school for two or more years, graduated, and applied to attend CUNY within five years of receiving the New York State diploma.
+• The student has attended an approved New York high school for two or more years, graduated, and applied to attend CUNY within five years of receiving the New York State diploma.

-Second, they have attended an approved New York State Program for General Equivalency Diploma (GED) exam preparation, received the GED issued within New York State, and applied to attend CUNY within five years of receiving the New York State GED.
+• The student has attended an approved New York State Program for General Equivalency Diploma (GED) exam preparation, received the GED issued within New York State, and applied to attend CUNY within five years of receiving the New York State GED.

 • The student was enrolled in CUNY in the Fall 2001 semester or quarter and was authorized by CUNY to pay tuition at the resident rate.
 Thus, a student who attended CUNY in the Fall 2001 semester and paid the resident rate does not have to satisfy either condition 1 or 2 above.

 To reiterate, a student meeting one of the three conditions set forth above does not need to prove residence in New York State in accordance with Sections above.
 The student can be a resident of another state, such as Connecticut or New Jersey, or can be an undocumented or out-of-status immigrant.
 However, students who meet one of these criteria but do not have lawful immigration status must file an affidavit (i.e., a notarized statement) with CUNY stating that they have filed an application to legalize their immigration status or will file such an application as soon as they are eligible to do so.

 Any student who is eligible for resident tuition because he/she satisfies one of the three conditions above will remain eligible for that rate even if the student leaves and returns more than five years later or receives a degree and is returning for a second degree.

 Any student who has been admitted to and is attending CUNY, who subsequently receives his GED, does not qualify for the resident rate under the conditions stated above.
 CUNY does not recognize a New York State GED from any student who has already received a high school diploma or its equivalent from elsewhere.